andrewcooke/choochoo/docs/impulse.md

 ![Plot of Fitness/Fatigue v Ride Distance](impulse-plot.png)

-The Fitness and Fatigue values are handled by Choochoo just like any other statistic.
-This means that they are available for analysis and plotting Jupyter.
+Fitness and Fatigue values are managed by Choochoo in the same way as any other statistics.
+This means that they can be exported to pandas DataFrames and analysed in Jupyter notebooks..

 This plot (from [this
 notebook](https://github.com/andrewcooke/choochoo/blob/master/notebooks/plot-ff-distance.ipynb))
-shows all my available data (from when I first bought a Garmin watch), illustrating the decline in fitness when I stopped riding after an accident.
+shows all my available data (from when I first bought a Garmin watch), illustrating the decline in fitness when I stopped riding after a serious accident.

 ## Discussion